DionSat/Water-Reuse-App/README.md

 ## How to Run the Project Locally

-Instruction here...
+To run the project locally, please see the [Laravel installation instructions](https://laravel.com/docs/7.x/installation) to first install Laravel on your machine.

+After installing Composer and Laravel, and cloning the project, it can be served locally by running the command `php artisan serve` in the project directory.

+The following two sections are taken from the Laravel Readme file:

 ## About Laravel (framework used for this project)

-Laravel is a web application framework with expressive, elegant syntax.
+Laravel is a PHP web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects.
 Laravel is accessible, powerful, and provides tools required for large, robust applications.

 ## Learning Laravel